gflow/GFlow/README.md

     brew install homebrew/science/hypre
     brew install homebrew/science/petsc

-**Note**: Advanced users may build their own versions of PETSc and MPI, `gflow` does not require any specific preconditioner (we recommend `hypre`) or does it depend on a particular MPI implementation
+**Note**: Advanced users may build their own versions of PETSc and an MPI library, `gflow` does not require any specific preconditioner (we recommend `hypre`) nor does it depend on a particular MPI implementation

 With the required packages installed, `gflow` can be built by running the following command: